Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing

 \subsection{Re-identification attack}

-\textbf{Re-identifying reconstructed households.} To measure the potential effectiveness of these attacks for re-identifying the households in violation $V$ in a given block reconstruction $D$, we imagine an attacker attempting to re-identify reconstructed households in violation by linking them with another set of identified data.
-Suppose the attacker has access to a \emph{match key} $D_\mathcal{S} \subseteq \mathcal{S}$---a set of partial microdata with identifiers including only a subset $\mathcal{S}$ of the household attributes (e.g., commercial data \citep{abowd_2010_2023}).
-Following \citet{dick_confidence-ranked_2022}, the attacker constructs a ranking $R_{\mathcal{S}}'$ ordering the possible household configurations by how often a household in violation in the $t>\numrecsmin$\footnote{For the experiments that follow, $t=\numrecs$ by default.
-For some of the noisier differential private statistics, the very high number of reconstructed blocks in violation makes computation difficult, so we dynamically lower the number of reconstructions used to compute performance metrics to some $t>\numrecsmin$ for just those experiments.} most likely reconstructions of a block has configuration $R_i' \in \mathcal{S}$.
+\inlinesection*{Re-identifying reconstructed households with a linkage attack.} To measure the potential effectiveness of these attacks for re-identifying the households in violation $V$ in a given block reconstruction $D$, we imagine an attacker attempting to re-identify reconstructed households in violation by linking them with a set of identified data (e.g., a list of householders with their race, ethnicity, and address obtained commercially).
+Suppose the attacker has access to such a \emph{match key} $D_\mathcal{S} \subseteq \mathcal{S}$---a set of partial microdata with identifiers including only a subset $\mathcal{S}$ of the household attributes (e.g., from commercial data).
+Similar to \citet{dick_confidence-ranked_2022}, the attacker constructs a ranking $R_{\mathcal{S}}'$ ordering the possible household configurations by how often a household in violation in the $t>\numrecsmin$\footnote{For the experiments that follow, $t=\numrecs$ by default.
+For differential privacy, some of the lower values of $\rho$ we tested result in a high number of reconstructed blocks in putative violation, so for ease of computation we dynamically lower the number of reconstructions used to compute performance metrics to $t>\numrecsmin$ for just those treatments.} most likely reconstructions of a block has configuration $R_i' \in \mathcal{S}$.
 The attacker then finds \emph{putative violations} $\hat{V} = D_\mathcal{S} \cap R_{\mathcal{S}\;{1:k}}'$ by joining their match key with the top $k$ household configurations in $R_{\mathcal{S}}'$.

 In our validation experiments with synthetic data (\S\ref{sec:validation}), we measure the effectiveness of this method for identifying households actually in violation with precision and recall: